-Have you ever considered what transpires when a certificate is revoked before its expiration date, where it goes, or how it is managed?
+Have you ever thought about what happens when someone revokes a certificate before its expiration date, who manages it, and where it goes?
 The answer to all these queries is – the Certificate Revocation List.

-Suppose an SSL certificate is no longer trusted.
+Suppose someone no longer trusts an SSL certificate.
 In that case, the CA positions it in a CRL file, which functions as a mechanism that addresses the revocation of digital certificates securely and efficiently.
-In this article, we will explore what a CRL is, its importance, alternatives, and much more.
+This article will explore what a CRL is, its importance, alternatives, and much more.

 A Certificate Revocation List is a record containing digital certificate information that a certificate authority has invalidated prior to its planned end date.